Royalty9628/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File: 11-directories_permissions - script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 File: 12-directory_permissions - script that creates a directory called my_dir with permissions 751 in the working directory.
 File: 13-change_group - script that changes the group owner to school for the file hello.
 File: 100-change_owner_and_group - script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+File: 101-symbolic_link_permissions - script that changes the owner and the group owner